documenso/documenso/README.md

-🚨 We are launching our new free tier "Single Player Mode" on Product Hunt next monday: https://www.producthunt.com/products/documenso
+🚨 We are live on Product Hunt with Single Player Mode and the new free tier: [https://www.producthunt.com/products/documenso](https://www.producthunt.com/posts/documenso-singleplayer-mode)

 <img src="https://github.com/documenso/documenso/assets/13398220/a643571f-0239-46a6-a73e-6bef38d1228b" alt="Documenso Logo">